Shuyi1011/Shuyi1011/README.md

 I completed my undergradute studies at Renmin University of China, majoring in Economics, Politics and Philosophy.

-I'm seeking a **full-time MLE position** in the Bay area or remote.
+Now I'm working at TikTok(San Jose) as a MLE.

 ## 📰 Recent News
 🎉 **May 2025**: My co-first-authored paper "MultiAgentBench" is accepted to **ACL 2025 Main Conference** !